corbfost/flightdelaypredictor/README.md

 **Toolkit:**
 <br>
 I used python (scikit-learn, pandas, numpy, statsmodels) extensively to wrangle the data into shape and train the models.
 I deployed the web app using Flask, AWS, and of course some HTML/CSS/Bootstrap/Javscript.

+## FAQ (From the site)
+<p><strong>Who are you and why did you do this?</strong></p>
+<p> Good question!
+I'm Corbin Foster, a data scientist currently based in Seattle.
+I recently completed a 12-week data science program at Galvanize and created this website for my capstone project.
+I chose to focus on flight delays because they're incredibly frustrating, and based on what I've found they are at least moderately avoidable.
+Learn more about me at my <a href="http://corbinfoster.info">personal site</a>, or connect with me on <a href="http://linkedin.com/in/corbinfoster">LinkedIn.</a></p>
+<p><strong>How does this thing work?</strong></p>
+<p> This app was created on top of a statistical model that utilizes two fundamental steps.
+First, a classifier (a <a href="https://en.wikipedia.org/wiki/Gradient_boosting">gradient-boosted</a> decision tree) predicts the likelihood that a delay will be above or below -3 (the negative here means 3 minutes early).
+Why -3?
+This value happens to split the flight delay data into two parts that look like exponential distributions.
+Then, a <a href="https://en.wikipedia.org/wiki/Generalized_linear_model">Generalized Linear Model</a> (GLM) using an exponential error distribution and the gamma link function predicts the magnitude of a delay, conditional on whether it is on the left or right side of -3.
+If you combine the two models, you get conditional probabilities of every possible delay for each flight.
+You can then estimate the cumulative probability of different options (in this case, the cumulative probability that the delay is greater than 15 minutes).</p>
+<p> For even more nitty gritty details, I've made the <a href="https://github.com/fosterc94/flightdelaypredictor">whole project available on Github.</a> </p>

+<p><strong>Why is 'SEA' the only origin airport?</strong></p>
+<p> The US Bureau of Transportation Statistics provides an <a href="http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time">enormous amount of data</a> on flights.
+This model is a proof-of-concept of a regression-based departure delay
+    magnitude predictor.
+That's just a fancy way of saying that in addition to telling you the likelihood of a delay, it tells you an estimate of how large or small the delay will be.
+In order to make the data workable, it was restricted to departures from SeaTac International Airport between
+    December 2008 and August 2016.
+It was also limited to one airport to eliminate the possibility of airport-specific effects creating unnecessary error.
+That still left almost 1 million flights to play with.
+There is no theoretical obstacle that prevents me (or someone) from eventually training the model to predict delays at every airport, for both departures and arrivals.
+The limiting factor is time and money, but anyone with enough of both could apply my theoretical framework to predicting all delays. </p>
+<p><strong>Why does the likelihood of a delay never seem to go above 50%?</strong></p>
+<p> At a basic level, flights are not delayed that often.
+In fact, on average only about 15% are delayed more than 15 minutes.
+If you were to just
+  guess that every flight isn't delayed, you would be right 85% of the time.
+  This means that the delay probabilities outputted by this model should be interpreted relative to the baseline of 15%.
+In technical terms, they are conditional probabilities of a delay given the additional information available to the statistical model.
+Or, more simply, the model looks at information, then says, "Given what I know about how delays have happened before, I think it is X% more or less likely that this particular flight is delayed."
+A model that predicts delays too confidently is going to be really wrong, really frequently.
+Even if conditions are conducive to a delay, airlines work incredibly hard to get flights to leave on time.
+<p><strong>Ok that's great but I don't know anything about statistics.
+How do I interpret this model?</strong></p>
+<p> Let's make it more simple.
+The outputs are color-coded according to the relative severity of a delay. <strong style="color: red">Red</strong> means that the likelihood of a delay is unusually high and you should be wary when planning connecting flights. <strong style="color: #f48c42">Orange</strong> indicates a delay that is reasonably close to the average.
+  If the output is <strong style="color: green">green</strong>, the model thinks it is considerably less likely that a flight is delayed.
+You just might be able to make it through that 30 minute layover. </p>
+<p><strong>Where is ____ airport in this list?
+I know I've flown there directly from Seattle...</strong></p>
+<p> Worry not, Bostonites.
+You may be surprised to learn that Boston's airport shows up in the list on this site as "Gen Edw L Logan Intl," rather than "Logan," as most people call it.
+In fact, it is fairly common for the colloquial name of an airport to differ from its official name.
+Furthermore, this site only calculates delays for direct flights.
+If you're flying to Tampa with a layover in Dallas, you can only use this site to predict the delay for the first leg, from Seattle to Dallas.
+You won't see Tampa International in the list. </p>